DhruvGupta130/AyuMed/README.md

 - **Patient Records**: A dedicated storage for Patient's reports and documents 📃
 - **Feedback Mechanism**: Gather and analyze patient feedback to improve service quality ⭐
 - **Excel Import**: Import bulk doctor or patient data from Excel files using Apache POI 📊
-- **Pharmacy**: Search Pharmacy nearby locations, by medications name⚕️
+- **Pharmacy**: Search Pharmacy nearby locations, by pharmacy name⚕️
-- **Real-time Medications & Drugs Tracking**: With the API's support the supply can be traced realtime⌛
+- **Real-time Medications & Drugs Tracking**: With the APIs support the supply can be traced realtime⌛
 - **Medications Excel Import**: Medications can be managed easily with the Excel import 📃
+- **Multi Search Box**: A search feature at the navigation to display all the combined results, including doctor, hospital, medication and pharmacy 🔎

 ## Tech Stack 🛠️